 The Hazardous Substances and New Organisms Act 1996 has established minimum standards to deal with such things as the identification, labelling, packaging, storage and use and disposal of hazardous substances.
 It does not provide for managing the potential effects of hazardous substances on sensitive environments and is not able to address particular concerns of local communities.
-These are the functions of Local Authorities under the Resource Management Act.
+These are the functions of local authorities under the RMA.

-The Resource Management Act 1991 gives responsibility for the management of hazardous substances to both Regional and District Councils.
-The Regional Councils functions relate to the discharge of contaminants to land, air and water and Environment Bay of Plenty manages these through its Regional Air Plan and the Regional Water and Land Plan.
-District Councils control the use of land to manage any effect of the use, storage and transportation of hazardous substances on specific environments and communities within the District and will manage location, design and operational aspects of activities using hazardous substances to ensure the effects are within acceptable limits and the potential risks of significant adverse effects are low.
+The RMA gives responsibility for the management of hazardous substances to both regional and district councils.
+The Regional Council's functions relate to the discharge of contaminants to land, air and water and the Bay of Plenty Regional Council manages these through its Regional Air Plan and the Regional Water and Land Plan.
+District councils control the use of land to manage any effect of the use, storage and transportation of hazardous substances on specific environments and communities within the District and will manage location, design and operational aspects of activities using hazardous substances to ensure the effects are within acceptable limits and the potential risks of significant adverse effects are low.